dm4rnde/StockPriceOverviewAppl/README.md

 Short and **basic GUI application written in Python** that **uses tkinter**.

 Application allows user to:
-- see current price of selected stock;
+- see current price of selected stock
-- observe historical price change of selected stock on a graph;
+- observe historical price change of selected stock on a graph
-- add/remove stock symbols to/from list.
+- add/remove stock symbols to/from list

 <br>